Raul Chedrese

 alpha

-is an arbitrary number that we can tweak how our model learns.
+is an arbitrary number that we can tweak to change how fast our model learns.
 We can increase

 alpha